 - Communicate with Your Spouse on Your Behalf – If your divorce is uncontested, you should do everything you can to keep it that way.
 For many divorcing couples, the more they communicate directly, the greater the chances that they will end up in a conflict.
 When you retain a lawyer, however, he or she can communicate with your spouse for you and minimize your direct contact.

 - Prepare and/or Review Your Paperwork – To begin a divorce, one party must file a Statement of Claim for Divorce that must include details about the marriage, the grounds for the divorce, and claims of support payments, custody, and access.
 In addition, it can include a claim for marital assets.
-It is critical that this document accurately reflects your and your spouse’s wishes, as once it’s terms are incorporated into a Judgment of Divorce, those terms become legally binding.
+It is critical that this document accurately reflects your and your spouse’s wishes, as once its terms are incorporated into a Judgment of Divorce, those terms become legally binding.

-Who Can apply for an Uncontested Divorce in Alberta?
+Who Can Apply for an Uncontested Divorce in Alberta?

 Anyone can apply for an uncontested divorce, provided they meet the general requirements for divorce in Canada.
 In addition to meeting residency requirements in order for the court to exercise jurisdiction over your marriage, you must have grounds for divorce.
 There are three recognized grounds for divorce in Canada: